 Ask your midwife if there are any midwifery units or birth centres in your area.
 There may be others you can use if you're prepared to travel.

-Most women give birth in an NHS hospital maternity unit.
+Most births happen in an NHS hospital maternity unit.
 If you choose to give birth in hospital, you'll be looked after by midwives, but doctors will be available if you need their help.

 You'll still have choices about the kind of care you want.
 Your midwives and doctors will provide information about what your hospital can offer.